Skills Recognition Policy

 3.11 Applicants do not need to be enrolled in a program at CIT to apply for Skills Recognition through CIT.
 Applicants can seek assistance and submit applications at CIT Student Services and/or CIT teaching areas.

-3.14 Skills Recognition awarded may reduce the length of a course.
-For International Students on student visas any reduction in the course duration will be reported to the Department of Education via the Provider Registration and International Student Management System (PRISMS) under section 19 of the Education Services for Overseas Students 200 Act.
+3.13 Skills Recognition awarded may reduce the length of a course.
+For International Students on student visas any reduction in the course duration will be reported to the Australian Government Department of Education via the Provider Registration and International Student Management System (PRISMS) under section 19 of the Education Services for Overseas Students 200 Act.

 Policies on the CIT Website